 Pasang Yangjee Sherpa, Ph.D.

 I use ethnographic methods to study everyday concerns of Himalayan people in order to normalize our experiences and represent us as equal partners in decision-making spaces.
-This has led me to engage with academic and nonacademic communities through writings, teaching, and conversations.

 Some of the socio-economic and environmental forces that shape our everyday concerns include mountaineering, conservation and development, climate change, migration, and transnationalism.
 These topics are interrelated and inform us about the everyday concerns of mountain people from the Himalayas.